Syrou/Reaktiv/README.md

 ## Best Practices

-1. Keep your state immutable.
+1. Keep your state immutable to prevent unexpected side effects.
-2. Design your actions to be as granular and specific as possible.
+2. Design your actions to be as granular and specific as possible for better traceability.
-3. Use logic for side effects and complex operations.
+3. Use logic for handling side effects and complex operations, keeping your reducers pure.
-4. Leverage Kotlin's strong type system in your state and actions.
+4. Leverage Kotlin's strong type system in your state and actions for compile-time safety.
-5. Use middleware for cross-cutting concerns like logging or analytics.
+5. Use middleware for cross-cutting concerns like logging, analytics, or error handling.
+6. Prefer using `StateFlow` for observing state changes in your UI layer.
+7. Utilize Kotlin's coroutines and flow for asynchronous operations within your logic.

 ## License

 This project is licensed under the Apache License Version 2.0.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.